funcompbio/practical7/practical7.md

 # Factors

-Factors in R are a class of objects that serves the purpose of storing what is known in statistics as a [categorical variable](https://en.wikipedia.org/wiki/Categorical_variable), which is a variable that takes values from a limited number of *categories*, also known as *levels*.
-So factors are pretty much like vectors of character strings, but with additional information about what are the different values that may ocurr on those vectors.
+Factors in R are a class of objects that serve the purpose of storing what is known in statistics as a [categorical variable](https://en.wikipedia.org/wiki/Categorical_variable), which is a variable that takes values from a limited number of *categories*, also known as *levels*.
+So factors are pretty much like vectors of character strings, but with additional information about what are the different values that may occur on those vectors.

 Not all vectors of character strings are suitable to become factors.
 For instance, a vector of character strings corresponding to gene